410588896/Webspider/README.md

 4.Berkeley DB can will be used in the next version 5.gzip and chunk parser will be added in the next version 6.https will be added in the next version
+7.When Match the url the response should be joint